 deviantANXIETY, A Case StudyYou've joined deviantART to become a great artist, or to show the world that you're a great artist.
 You've joined to ogle all things kawaii.
-You've joined to dominate the forums or the chatrooms or both.
-But above all, you've joined to become a llama baron: you've got your heart set on a golden llama badge and nothing's gonna stand in your way.
+You've joined to dominate the forums, or the chat rooms, or both.
+But above all, you've joined to become a llama baron: you've got your heart set on that 'runaway llamas' badge and nothing's gonna stand in your way.

 You've added a couple of people whose art you're interested in to your deviantWATCH.
-Or perhaps you added them because you thought they were cute, or you liked their avatars, or they offered you some advice, or because they helped to allay the awkwardness you felt on joining such a large community by issuing you with a carefully crafted generic greetings message along the lines of (if not actually) 'Welcome to deviantART!'
+Or perhaps you watched them because you thought they were cute, or because you liked their avatars, or because they offered you some friendly advice, or because they helped to allay the awkwardness you felt on joining such a large community by issuing you with a generic greetings message along the lines of [if not actually] 'Welcome to deviantART!'

-The message is so carefully crafted, you suspect that the person who's greeted you like this has greeted ten thousand other people today with the same message.
-But you're not stupid - you know how important it is
+The message is so carefully crafted that you suspect the person greeting you has greeted ten thousand other people today with the same copy-pasta.
+But you're not stupid: you know how important it is t

 deviantANXIETY, A Case Study, Part IIYou should congratulate yourself on confronting your previous problems.
 However, new problems have arisen, and these cause you more anxiety.